Battle of Khanwa: Preparations

 After the First Battle of Panipat, Babur had recognized that his primary threat came from two allied quarters: Rana Sanga and the Afghans ruling eastern India at the time.
 In a council that Babur called, it was decided that the Afghans represented the bigger threat, and consequently Humayun was sent at the head of an army to fight the Afghans in the east.
 However, upon hearing of Rana Sanga's advancement on Agra, Humayun was hastily recalled.

 Its difficult to assume the strength of Babur's army as neither the Rajput chronicles nor the Mughal ones talks about it.
 However, some medieval text had put Babur's strength about 80,000 men.

 In order to oust Babur from Hindustan.
-Maharana Sangram Singh ordered the drums of war to be beaten and letter of call to duty were sent to all the Rajput vassals serving the Imperial seat of Chittorgarh which was dully responded.
-Vassals from Rajasthan, Madhya Pradesh, Uttar Pradesh, Haryana, Sindh and Northern Gujarat as many as 120 joined him.
-Primarily from Bundi, Kotah, Jalore, Sirohi, Dungarpur, Banswara, Ajmer, Gagraun, Idar, Shekhawati, Pali, Sojat, Merta, Marwar, Amber, Chanderi, Sarangpur and Bikaner.
+Rana Sanga called his Rajput vassals to war and more than 120 chieftains from various parts of northern India responded.
 Further, Mahmud Lodi, the younger son of Sikandar Lodi, whom the Afghans had proclaimed their new sultan also joined Sangram with a contingent of Afghan horsemen with him.
 Khanzada Hasan Khan Mewati, the ruler of Mewat, also joined the alliance with his men.
 Babur denounced the Afghans who joined the alliance against him as kafirs and murtads (those who had apostatized from Islam).
 Different historians have conflicting view about the alliance.

-According to historian Har Bilas Sarda, Maharana Sangram was having more than 1,10,000 soldiers under him out of which there was little over 55,000 infantry, 45,000 cavalry and 10,000 adventurers from Mahmud Lodi.
+According to historian Har Bilas Sarda, Rana Sanga had more than 110,000 soldiers under him including 10,000 adventurers from Mahmud Lodi.

 Initial skirmishes

 Military detachments were then sent by Babur to conquer Dholpur, Gwalior, and Bayana.
 These areas also formed a part of Sanga's territories.
-However, Maharana was quick to resond and the force sent by Babur to Bayana was defeated at the Battle of Bayana.
+However, Sanga was quick to respond and the force sent by Babur to Bayana was defeated at the Battle of Bayana.
 Gwalior and other places were also wrested back.

-In one of the earliest western scholarly account of the Mughal rulers, 'A History of India Under the Two First Sovereigns of the House of Taimur Baber and Humayun', William Erskine, a 19th-century Scottish historian, quotes:
+A 19th-century british historian, William Erskine, quotes:

 They (Mughals) had some sharp encounters with the Rajputs, ... found that they had now to contend with a foe more formidable than the Afghans or any of the natives of India to whom they had yet been opposed.
 The Rajputs, ... were ready to meet, face to face,... all times prepared to lay down their lives for their honour.